MN-01

 Plain Language

 Minors may always use a chatbot in limited-access mode without parental consent.
-If a minor wants restricted features, the operator must offer a choice: stay in limited-access mode or pursue parental consent.
-If parental consent is sought, the operator must obtain verifiable parental consent (parent must also complete age verification), then unlock restricted features except explicit content — which must remain blocked for minors even with parental consent.
-Operators must implement parental controls (time limits, content restrictions, notification receipt, data deletion) and offer parents the option of a linked parental account and access to chat logs.
-For minors under 16, the linked parental account or contact information is mandatory, not optional.
+If a minor wants restricted features (personalization, proactive outreach, relationship simulation, etc.), the covered entity must obtain verifiable parental consent — freely given, specific, informed, and unambiguous — from a parent who has themselves passed age verification.
+Even with parental consent, explicit content must remain blocked for minors.
+The entity must implement parental control functions (time limits, content restrictions, notifications, data deletion) and offer parents the option to establish a linked parental account and access chat logs.
+For users classified as under sixteen, establishing a linked parental account or providing contact information is mandatory rather than optional.
+This creates a tiered consent model: no consent needed for limited-access, parental consent for restricted features, and enhanced parental linkage for under-16 users.

 (A) Nothing in this act shall be construed to require parental consent for a minor to access or interact with a chatbot in limited-access mode.
 (B) If the age verification process described in Section 39-81-20 classifies a user as a minor and the user seeks to access any restricted feature, then a covered entity shall offer the user the option of continuing to use the chatbot in limited-access mode or to obtain parental consent to access the restricted features.
 (C) If the user chooses to get parental consent, then the covered entity shall: (1) obtain verifiable parental consent; (2) remove limited-access mode and enable access to restricted features; (3) ensure that the chatbot continues to restrict access to any explicit content; (4) implement reasonable parental control functions, which may restrict the minor's access to features enabled under item (2); (5) offer the parent the option to provide contact information or establish a linked parental account in order to receive notifications; and (6) offer the parent the option to receive access to chat logs of any interactions between the minor and the chatbot conducted through the authorized minor account.
 (D) If the age verification process classifies the user as under sixteen, then a covered entity also shall require the consenting parent to provide contact information or establish a linked parental account.